Bank of America® Customized Cash Rewards Credit Card

 Methodology

-MoneyGeek evaluates credit cards like the Bank of America Customized Cash and Citi Double Cash based on their performance in various use cases.
+MoneyGeek examines credit cards like the Bank of America Customized Cash and Citi Double Cash based on their performance in various use cases.
 For our comparison, we focus on the cash back category, where each card's highest scores are highlighted.
 The evaluation considers several factors, with the most weight given to the effective reward rate and the return on investment for card offers.
 Other significant factors include the cost of annual fees and the value of introductory purchase offers.
 These elements combine to form a comprehensive score that reflects the card's overall value in cash back scenarios.
-For a detailed understanding of our scoring process, you can review our ranking methodology.

 FAQ: BofA Customized Cash vs. Citi Double Cash Card